ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Using Multicast Endpoints

+When using multicast the Remote Endpoint will indicate the multicast group and destination port number.
+The Local Endpoint, if specified, will indicate the local interface address and port.

+Calling Initiate() with a multicast Remote Endpoint will indicate that the resulting connection will be used to send multicast messages, and that the Preconnection will support Initiate() but not Listen().
+Any Connections created this way are send-only, and do not join the multicast group.
+The resulting Connection will have a Local Endpoint indicating the local interface to which the connection is bound and a Remote Endpoint indicating the multicast group.

-Specifying a multicast group address on a Local Endpoint will indicate to the Transport Services system that the resulting connection will be used to receive multicast messages.
-The Remote Endpoint can be used to filter incoming multicast from specific senders.
-Such a Preconnection will only support calling Listen(), not Initiate().
-Calling Listen() will cause the Transport Services system to register for receiving multicast, such as issuing an IGMP join {{?RFC3376}} or using MLD for IPV6 {{?RFC4604}}.
+Calling Listen() with a multicast Remote Endpoint will cause the Transport Services system to register for receiving multicast, such as issuing an IGMP join {{?RFC3376}} or using MLD for IPV6 {{?RFC4604}}.
 Any Connections that are accepted from this Listener are receive-only.
+The result will be a Connection Group, where each Connection in the group has a Local Endpoint indicating the multicast group, and a Remote Endpoint denoting the sender of the packet.

-Similarly, specifying a multicast group address on the Remote Endpoint will indicate that the resulting connection will be used to send multicast messages, and that the Preconnection will support Initiate() but not Listen().
-Any Connections created this way are send-only.
+Calling Rendezvous() with an any-source multicast group address as the Remote Endpoint will cause the Transport Services system to register for receiving multicast, such as issuing an IGMP join {{?RFC3376}} or using MLD for IPV6 {{?RFC4604}}, and will also indicate that the resulting connection can be used to send multicast messages.
+The result will be a Connection Group, where first connection in the group will have a Local Endpoint indicating the local interface to which the connection is bound and a Remote Endpoint indicating the multicast group, and each subsequent Connection in the group will have a Local Endpoint indicating the multicast group, and a Remote Endpoint denoting the sender of the packet.

-A Rendezvous() call on Preconnections containing group addresses results in an EstablishmentError as described in {{rendezvous}}.
+Calling Rendezvous() with a source-specific multicast group address as the remote endpoint results in an EstablishmentError.

 See {{multicast-examples}} for more examples.

 ### Constraining Interfaces for Endpoints {#ifspec}